marb61a/marb61a.github.io/projects.md

 **PROJECTS**
-I am constantly experimenting with technologies and keep up to date with the latest and best.
+I am constantly experimenting with technologies to keep up to date with the latest and best in the field.
 I have numerous projects here on Github as well as elsewhere.
-Some of the technologies in the projects are
+Some of the technologies used in the projects are -

 ***Javascript***
 Angular/AngularJS, React&React Native, Redux, Meteor, Node, Ionic, Gulp, Webpack, NPM etc